redis-developer/basic-redis-shopping-chart-nodejs/README.md

-# Tutorial: A Shopping Cart app in NodeJS and RedisJSON
+# Tutorial: A Shopping Cart app in NodeJS and Redis JSON

 ## Technical Stack

 - Frontend - Vue.js
-- Backend - NodeJS, ExpressJS, Redis(RedisJSON)
+- Backend - NodeJS, ExpressJS, Redis(Redis JSON)

-This shopping cart is using Redis and RedisJSON module functionalities, allowing you to save JSON as keys using methods like json_get and json_set.
+This shopping cart is using Redis and Redis JSON functionalities, allowing you to save JSON as keys using methods like json_get and json_set.

 ## How it works